forbesye/cs373/HTML_CSS_JS_React.md

   </body>
 </html>
 ```
-Here you can see that the `link` tag imports the CSS file and I applied the class `blueText` to the Hello world! paragraph.
+Here you can see that the `link` tag imports the CSS file and I applied the class `blueText` to the "Hello world!" paragraph.
 So it ends up looking like this:

 <img width="562" alt="image" src="https://user-images.githubusercontent.com/8890739/134543207-1c35ad2e-c4a8-4c9f-9b5d-8914e24b7737.png">

-There is a whole lot of possibilities with CSS, but it probably seems pretty daunting to actually end up with something that looks decent.
+There are a whole lot of possibilities with CSS, but it probably seems pretty daunting to actually end up with something that looks decent.
 That's where we can use libraries like [Bootstrap](https://getbootstrap.com/) to provide us with premade CSS classes.
 Bootstrap is essentially just a [big CSS file](https://cdn.jsdelivr.net/npm/bootstrap@5.1.1/dist/css/bootstrap.min.css) (and JavaScript file, but don't worry about that for now).
 So we can import it the exact same way we imported our small `styles.css` file, except this time `href` is a link to the CSS file on the internet:

 ```html
 <html>